We are so lucky to have such amazing instructors working with us at the-sew-op! Here is a little information about each one:

 Jane is an expert sewist.
 She has been sewing since she was 9.
-When she is not making her Chanel-like jackets, she is teaching master seamstress classes and guided sew courses.
+When she is not making her Chanel-like jackets, she is teaching our guided sew courses & private lessons.
 Jane has also taught a variety of quilting classes, created paper piecing patterns, and taught fashion sewing classes.
-After retiring in 2002, Jane took the URI Master Seamstress I program, and it didn’t take long for her to fall in love and begin teaching classes in the Master Seamstress II program.
+After retiring in 2002, Jane took the URI Master Seamstress I program, and it didn’t take long for her to fall in love with the process and begin teaching classes.
 She is a joy to have in the studio and has an encouraging way about her teaching method.

 Liz Karp is a retired architect and her colleagues used to joke that sewing was really her “soft architecture”.
 She learned to sew at the age of 8 and hasn’t stopped.
 She’s made wedding gowns for herself and her daughters, a self-taught French Jacket, formal and informal apparel, and many quilts.
 She’s a weaver at the Octagon House but finds herself primarily making lengths of fabric for garment construction.
-Anything textile is Liz’s passion, and therapy and pure pleasure.
-She previously taught Beginner Sewing at the Sew-op several years ago and enjoys sharing her passion for sewing.
+Anything textile is Liz’s passion, therapy and pure pleasure.

-Suzanne has been sewing for over 50 years.
-She began sewing as a child at home with her mom.
+Suzanne began sewing as a child at home with her mom.
+Her love for textiles and sewing never stopped.
 She pursued an education in clothing design and construction earning a BFA in Apparel Design at Rhode Island School of Design.
 She worked in the Fashion Industry in New York City, then earned a Masters in Education at NYU.
 She was an adjunct professor at RISD for 16 years, combining her two loves; teaching and fashion.
 Suzanne opened the-sew-op in 2016 to share her love of sewing with children and adults.

 Kate has lived in North Kingstown for over 21 years.
 She has been sewing since she was a brownie (a long time ago!)
 Her mother taught her and her 4 sisters how to sew.
 While overseas in the Philippines she was taught how to quilt by another American, who started their own quilting group.
 Quilting has always been her favorite, but since teaching classes at the-sew-op, she has started to make other things using patterns!
 She is recently retired from working at Newport Hospital as an RN and she likes to use her new free time to sew.
 Kate has been enjoying teaching sewing courses at the-sew-op and can’t wait to help others find their passion for sewing!